UppASD/aiida-uppasd/docs/source/_user_guide/Run_with_traditional_UppASD_input_files.rst

 Run with traditional UppASD input files
 ========================================

-A Traditional UppASD input folder looks like:
+A traditional UppASD input folder looks like:

 ::